inno-se/the-guide/README.md

 An issue status corresponds to a process that the issue should go through to get the next status.

+An issue can be closed after it gets the `Done` status.

 There are [entry criteria](#entry-criteria) for each status.

 ### Entry criteria